mvolkmann/blog/src/webassembly.md

 > > > the community can have more confidence in the robustness and benefits
 > > > of the proposals that do make it through the process."

-Most WASM instruction names follow the format `{kind-of-thing}.{operation}`.
-Kinds of things include:
+Many WASM instruction names follow the format `{kind-of-thing}.{operation}` where kinds of things include:

 - variables: `local` and `global`
 - integers: `i32` and `i64`
 - floating point numbers: `f32` and `f64`
-- memory: `mem`
-- `import` and `export`
-- `func` to define a function
-- `type` to define a function signature
-- `call` to call a function
-- `global` to declare and initialize a global variable
-- `module` to define a module
-- `data` to initialize memory
-- `param` to define a function parameter
-- `result` to define a function return type

-Kind-specific operations include:
+Some kind-specific operations include:

 - `get` and `set` to get and set the value of a variable
 - `const` to place the value of a constant on the stack
-- `store` and `load` to set and retrieve data in memory
+- `store` and `load` to copy data into memory and retrieve it

-WASM instructions get their arguments from the stack (referred to as "dynamic operands") and/or from literal values specified after the instruction (referred to as "static immediate arguments").
+WASM instructions get their arguments from literal values specified after the instruction (referred to as "static immediate arguments") and/or from the stack (referred to as "dynamic operands").
+Some instructions use only one of these sources, while others use both.
-The columns in the tables of instructions below include:
+The columns in the tables below include the following columns to provide this information for each instruction:

 - I: number of immediate arguments
 - Si: number of arguments popped from the stack (input)